TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-12-17-new-in-symplify-3-doc-block-cleaner-fixer.md

     Symplify 3 introduces a new help hand - **fixer that cleans doc block noise for you and makes your code more valuable to the reader**.
-tweet: "Do you use PHP 7 and scalar types?
-Do you still see value in your docblocks?
-Which is useful and which is legacy?
-Symplify 3 introduces a new fixer, that helps you to clean the later! #codingstandard #phpcsfixer"
-tweet_image: "/assets/images/posts/2017/doc-block-cleaner/diff.png"

 deprecated_since: "March 2019"
 deprecated_message: |